CSUChico-CSCI340/CSCI440-KernelHacking/README.md

 Makefile  modules.order  Module.symvers
 ```

+Other files may be built besides the ones shown above.
 The only generated file that we care about is the hello.ko file, which is a kernel object file.
-We can now install the generated helloworld kernel module by using the insmod command:
+We can now install the generated helloworld kernel module by using the `insmod` command:

 ```bash
 ~/helloworld$ sudo insmod hello.ko